-Use this as a good business practice - knowing where all your original information is and having copies in case you ever need to provide someone with it.
-Another organization tip to keep in mind is creating electronic press kits (aka EPK) for labels, creatives, and sync placements.
-This includes everything from your biography and photos to tour dates and music samples.
-Prepare yourself now, so as your exposure increases, you’re already ready to rock it.
+Another element to keep in mind is electronic press kits (aka EPKs) for labels, creative briefs, and sync placements.
+This includes everything from your press photos and bio to tour dates and music samples.
+Prepare yourself now, so you’re ready to rock as your exposure increases.

-How is Joe Schmo down the block going to even know you made a song if your song isn’t shared with the public?
-Finding a distributor, or figuring out your own DIY way of sharing your music, is really important and takes some research.
-A distributor is the middleman between you and your audience.
+Step one is finding a distributor which is an essential step towards monetizing your music.
+A distributor is basically the middleman between you and your audience.
 They typically take a cut of your profits and pass the rest back to you when your song sells.
-Each distributor is different, so it's good to do your homework.
-Find the best way for you to effectively get the word out there by knowing who your audience is and how much you’re willing to spend to further the word.
+Each distributor has a different way of doing things, so make sure you compare and contrast all the options that are out there.
+Find the best way to spread the word by knowing who your audience is and how much you’re willing to spend to reach it.

 The Final Details

-Everything you’ve done up until now has laid the foundation for success as you grow as a songwriter and as a business person.
-You’ve prepared, catalogued, and done your homework, and now you’re ready to push forward to get your songs more exposure.
-Don’t forget your original community - share your songs with friends and family to get feedback from a public viewpoint.
-Share and network with more experienced writers - they went through this before and can be a great resource.
+Everything you’ve done up until now has laid the foundation for success as you grow as a songwriter and business person.
+You’ve done your homework and put a solid digital strategy in place; now you’re ready to take your tracks to another level.
+Don’t forget to share your songs with friends and family to get honest feedback, and network with more experienced writers who probably went through all of this already.

-If you’re comfortable with being on stage, set yourself up some gigs and get your songs heard.
-We live in a digital age, so setting up a solid digital strategy can put you one step ahead.
-More importantly, find out all the ways you can earn revenue off your songs, and make sure you’re submitting your setlist (with Songtrust!) to collect royalties off your gigs.
-Even better - create a list of ways you want to monetize your songs such as with a music video, pitching to labels or looking for sync placement, or even turning your songs into ringtones!
+If you’re comfortable with being on stage, set up some gigs and get your songs heard live.
+More importantly, find out all the ways you can earn revenue off your songs, and make sure you’re submitting your setlist to your PRO or CMO so that they can help you collect royalties off your gigs.

-At the end of the day, if you want to be successful and profit off your hard work, you have to make time to do the research and be prepared.
-Making sure you’re correctly registered with PROs to collect royalties and uploading your song to streaming platforms is only part of the bigger picture.
-Round out a well-crafted strategy to set yourself up for success so you can focus on what is most important to you: writing/creating.
+If you want to profit off your hard work, you need to do your research and be prepared.
+Making sure you’re properly registered with PROs and uploading your songs to popular streaming platforms is only part of the bigger picture.
+Set yourself up for success with a well-rounded strategy so you can focus on what is most important to you: writing and creating music.